Skip to main content

 Multiple green iguanas can be placed inside the same collection container.

-Upon effective date, the rule change will establish collection and transport requirements for live, wild-caught green iguanas and would only apply to wild-caught green iguanas collected from the field.
+Effective January 7, 2026, the rule change has established collection and transport requirements for live, wild-caught green iguanas and only applies to wild-caught green iguanas collected from the field.

 We have additional information and FAQ pages set up for the following topics: